-Picture this: you’re hidden away in a breathtaking haven away from the rest of the world, sitting atop a plush cushion beside a monumental door opening onto a lush garden.
-A flute of champagne in hand and a gastronomic spread before you, you hear only birds and your four-year old singing a soft rhythm.
-Your husband is floating in the pool in this hushed oasis, on his torso an outlined shade of a large leaf fluttering with the breeze.
+Picture this: you’ve hidden away in a breathtaking haven away from the rest of the world, sitting atop a plush cushion beside a monumental door opening onto a lush garden.
+A flute of champagne in hand and a gastronomic spread before you, you hear only birds and your four-year-old singing a soft rhythm.
+Your husband is floating in the pool in this hushed oasis, on his torso and outlined shade of a large leaf fluttering with the breeze.

 Sun and Games